 Getting over unwarranted anxiety requires a complete change in strategy from the normal (anxiety provoked), attempts to manage and control the symptoms that people generally try.
 Instead the focus should be on acceptance and changing our beliefs and expectations.
 We literally have to ‘learn our way out’ of the problem to discover that anxiety cannot control us once the cycle has been broken.

-Easier said than done, of course, especially if you are feeling anxious.
-Many sufferers either don’t seek help or if they do, via their GP, the right therapy is not available.
-Medication may be offered but this should only be used as a stop gap; it will suppress symptoms and make life more manageable, but it won’t fix the problem.
+That is easier said than done, of course, especially if you are feeling anxious.
+Many sufferers either don’t seek help or if they do, they go to their GP.
+Often though, effective therapy is not available.
+Medication should only be used as a stop-gap; it will suppress symptoms and make life more manageable, but it won’t fix the problem.

 If you are anxious then you are likely to feel nervous about trying anything new, like therapy.
 Still, if you opt for the right therapy it will be worth the effort.
 Research has shown that most cases of recurrent anxiety can be treated successfully and quickly with the right approach.

 Choose carefully and avoid anything that focuses on the anxiety or understanding the root cause or reasons it occurs.
 Instead, therapy should focus on learning how to identify and manage the factors that contribute to it.
-It should be collaborative, solution oriented, have a future focus and aimed at developing client skills and resources.
-Any questions, ask me.
+It should be collaborative, solution-oriented, have a future focus and aimed at developing client skills and resources.

 This post draws on the references below.
 As I wanted it to be accessible and readable I have not referenced all the points that I have made, but all can be checked against these references.

 LeDoux, J., (1999), The Emotional Brain; The Mysterious Underpinnings of Emotional Life, Phoenix, New York.

 NICE Quality Standard QS53, Anxiety Disorders, available at http://bit.ly/1vEiuYm (accessed 1/09/14).